 “Yoga is meditation and meditation is Yoga” B.K.S.
 Iyengar

-Having dipped in and out of meditation practices like mindfulness, visualisation transcendental etc. More recently, I’ve been learning from Dr ALV Kumar Founder of Traditional Yoga (traditionalyoga.co.uk) the art of meditation using the natural breath technique Ana Pana Sati (Prana Samyama).
-This resulted in spending 10 days with him and over fifty people at a Summer Meditation Retreat (2015) where we maintained a Noble Silence during our practice.
+Having dipped in and out of meditation practices like mindfulness, visualisation, Transcendental Meditation etc. more recently, I’ve been learning from Dr ALV Kumar, Founder of Traditional Yoga (traditionalyoga.co.uk), the art of meditation using the Natural Breath Awareness technique, Ana Pana Sati (also known as Prana Samyama).
+This resulted in spending 10 days with him and over fifty people at their annual residential Summer Meditation Retreat (July to August 2015) where we maintained a ‘Noble Silence’ during our practice.
 Essentially this means we entered a state of awareness within.
-A state of silence where there is no communication with others, your phone or even eye contact as part of this programme.
-It was a truly transformative and life enhancing experience.
-Dr. Kumar and Traditional Yoga have introduced me to some rather revolutionary techniques to explore the mysteries within, using the natural breath as my guide and a bridge to the present moment and connecting both the conscious and subconscious mind.
+A state of silence where there is no communication with others, nor our mobile phones (heavenly) or even eye contact.
+It was a truly transformative and life-enhancing experience.
+Dr. Kumar and Traditional Yoga have introduced me to some rather revolutionary techniques to explore the mysteries within, using the natural breath as my guide and a bridge to the present moment, connecting the conscious, subconscious and unconscious minds.
+Wow.

-So my self-practice now is little more still, a little more relaxed.
+So my self-practice now is a little more still, a little more relaxed.
 I’m taking at least 20 minutes daily to practise the techniques imparted by Dr Kumar and finishing with a Loving Kindness Chant.